top of page

 We spent some time in Mr DIY on the second floor of Pelangi Leisure Mall.
 I searched for small drawstring burlap pouches or something suitable that could hold coffee beans and allow its aroma to seep out but was unable to find any — I ordered via Shopee later.

 Part two in Pelangi Leisure Mall was to get some grocery from Giant supermarket on the ground floor.
-Apart from getting some dried goods, I also browsed through the coffee section, with a wide array of coffee products, for anything new and interesting.
-More importantly, they were cheaper than in Singapore, especially those made in Malaysia.
+Apart from getting some dried goods, I also browsed through the coffee section with a wide array of coffee products.
+They were cheaper than in Singapore, especially those made in Malaysia.
+Since I still had a pack of unopened Liberica coffee at home, which I bought in Kluang, I did not take any coffee from the shelves.

 In the fresh food section, Mister Coffee had a dedicated section for its range of roasted coffee beans.
 There were those from various countries, such as Ethiopia, Columbia, Tanzania, Guatemala, etc, and different favours of espresso.
 Roasted Arabica, Robusta and Liberica beans were also available.
 I did not expect to find any unroasted beans here.
 Anyway, I would be visiting Mister Coffee's showroom in Taman Sri Tebrau after lunch to try my luck.